JunhaoSong/cuseistut/source/pylith_static/index.rst

 How to install PyLith?
 **********************

 | 1.
-Download the PyLith package here :download:`pylith-2.2.2-linux-x86_64.tar.gz <./pylith-2.2.2-linux-x86_64.tar.gz>` or from the official website, and then move it into your working directory
+Download the PyLith package here `pylith-2.2.2-linux-x86_64.tar.gz <https://drive.google.com/file/d/1jSl5wHFriR4tGKiRK3TYZjsWigyh6TAE/view?usp=sharing>`_ , and then move it into your working directory

 | 2.
 Open a terminal and run these commands sequentially

 .. warning::

-   Excluode $ and start without whitespace!
+   Exclude $ and start without whitespace!

 .. code::